oalee/os-digital-democracy-iran/code-of-conduct.md

 ## Report Misconduct
 If you witness or experience any behavior that violates this code of conduct, please report it to the project maintainers or moderators.
 We will investigate all reports of misconduct and take appropriate action as necessary, which may include warnings, removal from the project, or other disciplinary measures.
 ## Consequences of Misconduct
-The Yerbamate Open Science Project reserves the right to remove any member who violates this code of conduct or engages in any other inappropriate behavior.
+The Digital Democracy Open Science Project reserves the right to remove any member who violates this code of conduct or engages in any other inappropriate behavior.
 We will take appropriate action to ensure the safety and well-being of all members of our community.
 ## Conclusion
 We believe that creating an inclusive and supportive community is essential for advancing scientific knowledge and promoting open science.
 By following this code of conduct, we can all work together to achieve these goals and create a positive and collaborative environment for scientific research and discussion.